heig-vd-iai/canopen-stack/README.md

 # CANopen
 ## Introduction
-This is C++ written CANopen slave library.
-It was written based on the official [CIA 301 CANopen application layer and communication profile](https://www.can-cia.org/groups/specifications/) document.
+This is a C++14 written CANopen slave library.
+It is based on the official [CIA 301 CANopen application layer and communication profile](https://www.can-cia.org/groups/specifications/) document.
 This implementation features the following:
 - Automatic generation of the object dictionnary as a header file from a device's EDS file.
 - Non volatile storage of object dictionnary.